Beyond problems with yourself and others, society can often be aligned against you.

 - Learn to accept it.

-- Just like you, everyone has the right to misjudge.
+- Just like you, everyone is entitled to misjudge.

-- The only thing you can do is focus on improving yourself and ignoring them.
+- The only thing you can do is focus on improving yourself and ignore them.

 - Find a simple way to defuse the conversation, either with something that calmly dismisses their attitude or humor that breaks the tension.